-The Government of France hereby expresses its deep concern about the potential allocation of the .HEALTH TLD to Afilias Ltd by ICANN, on the basis of concern for consumer protection and the public interest.
-Afilias Ltd, a US based private Registry service provider, has applied to ICANN for the creation of a new Internet Top Level Domain (TLD), aiming to obtain the exclusive rights to administer and operate the '.HEALTH' TLD.
+The Government of France hereby expresses its deep concern about the potential allocation of the .HEALTH TLD to dotHealth Limited by ICANN, on the basis of concern for consumer protection and the public interest. dotHealth Limited, a subsidiary of Domain Venture Partners PCC Ltd and registered in Gibraltar, applied to ICANN in May 2012 for the creation of a new Internet Top Level Domain (TLD), aiming to obtain the exclusive rights to administer and operate the .HEALTH TLD.
+ARI Registry Services, based in the USA and Australia, is the Registry service provider for the TLD.

-Benin designation of .HEALTH as a sensitive string is based on the importance of health as a regulated sector where, in the physical world, safeguards at the national level consumers and the public interest.
+France's designation of .HEALTH (and its language variants) as a sensitive string is based on the importance of health as a regulated sector where, in the physical world, safeguards at the national and EU level protect consumers and the public interest.
 Such safeguards include for example, licensing, monitoring and enforcement mechanisms to ensure compliance with laws, regulations and policies across a broad range of activities, practices, products and services related to the health marketplace and health services delivery in all settings.

 Consumer protection in health is particularly important online, where national rules cannot be effectively enforced, creating new risks for consumers, industry and governments.
-A TLD with insufficient measures to address these risks will undermine consumer trust and confidence and harm legitimate enterprise, competition and the growth of the health industry.
+A .HEALTH TLD with insufficient measures to address these risks will undermine consumer trust and confidence and harm legitimate enterprise, competition and the growth of the health industry.
 These outcomes are contrary to the objectives of the Government of France as well as to ICANN's new gTLD process.